Znamianka, Kirovohrad Oblast: History

-Znamianka was established in 1869 when there started train movement between Kharkiv and Odessa in area that historically was known as Black Forest (or Nigra Sylva).
+Znamianka was established in 1869 when there started train movement between Kharkiv and Odesa in area that historically was known as Black Forest (or Nigra Sylva).
 At the meadow of Black Forest, through which stretched a segment of Yelizavetgrad – Kriukov (west–east), there was built the train station main building and its offices.
 The station was named after the original village Znamianka that was located 3 km away and today is known as Znamianka Druha.

 To the area were resettled peasants from the Oryol Governorate area, possible the Russian Old Believers for whom the Our Lady of the Sign sacred.
 In Russian the Sign means Znamiennie, so in diminutive form the settlement's name became Znamianka.

+Also there is another version of the origin of the name, according to which during the Russo-Turkish wars, the Ukrainian Cossacks, who were then under the protectorate of Russian Empire, before entering another battle with the turks, hid their jewels, in particular the flag, on one of the clearings of the Black Forest, later they died.
+According to this version, the name of the settlement appeared in honor of a reliably preserved flag (Ukrainian. знамено, znameno).

 In 1873 there was opened movement of trains on the segment Znamianka – Mykolaiv, in 1876 towards Fastiv.
 Out of a small train station Znamianka started to transform into a rail hub.
 Znamianka became a train station at four-way crossroads northeast towards Kremenchuk, south towards Mykolaiv, west towards Balta and northwest towards Fastiv.
 Simultaneously with building of the train station on a land lot that was rent out from landowners Osipovs by people from neighboring villages and other counties (uyezds), there appeared a small settlement of railway workers, Osipovoye.

 In 1886 there already were 24 private houses, an earth shelter, six trading places and population of 143.
 Couple of dozens years later just south of the train station there appeared another settlement of Linitskoye.

+20th century

 In 1913 in both Osipovoye and Linitskoye lived about 6,000 people.

 In the beginning for sometime the train station was classified of the third category with its locomotive depot accounting for 4 locomotives.
 In December 1883 when there ended construction of the new train station building, there were 29 locomotives and the depot employed some 92 workers.
 In the 1890s the rail hub was shipping out some 580,000 poods of bread annually.

-During the 1917 to 1921 Ukrainian War of Independence Znamianka was part of the Kholodny Yar Republic.